elvisaronsp/erp-integrations/README.md

     dotnet build --configuration GenerateWebcrmSdk

-## Running
+## Hosting Locally

-Run the following command in the folder `/Api/bin/Debug/netstandard2.0`.
+Start a local Functions App host with the following command in the folder `/Api/bin/Debug/netstandard2.0`.

     func host start

+## Running the Tests

+Build the project first, start the local host server, and run the following command.
+You don't need to rebuild betwen  making changes to the test code.

+    dotnet test Api.Test

 ## Publish From the Command Line